 Section 21.2 of ASCE 7-22 requires a ground motion hazard analysis (e.g., PSHA) to account for regional tectonics, geology, seismicity, and subsurface conditions.
 This analysis must include the expected earthquake recurrence rates, maximum magnitudes, and effects of near-source ground motions.
 Subsurface site conditions should be considered using appropriate ground motion models.
 The analysis should reflect current seismic interpretations, including uncertainties.
 If the predicted spectral response accelerations do not capture the maximum horizontal response, they must be adjusted using scale factors.

-Also, Risk-Targeted (4-2.1.6).
+Also, ASCE 7-22 caps the Risk-Targeted Maximum Considered Earthquake (MCEr) ground motions in some regions to prevent unrealistically high design requirements (4-2.1.6).
+Because of uncertainty, in areas with high seismicity, probabilistic models might suggest extremely high spectral accelerations at long return periods (e.g., 2,500 years).
+Therefore, ASCE 7 applies a deterministic upper bound on these motions based on the largest expected earthquake for a given fault, ensuring design values remain practical and not overly conservative.
+For example, for high seismicity regions with well-defined frequent sources and events (e.g., active tectonic plate margins found in parts of the western U.S.), the 475-year return period event may correspond to the largest earthquake magnitude on a fault closest to the site.
+Therefore, a deterministic scenario for this event will allow essential details to be examined, such as ground motion effects caused by rupture propagation.

 In addition, topography is a key geologic factor, as it can amplify ground motions compared to flat ground and cause more significant damage near slope crests.
 Since most ground motion models do not include topographic effects, they should be considered when relevant.
 Topographic amplification is typically considered significant where all of the following are present: (1) slope angles greater than about 17 degrees (Bouckovalas and Papadimitriou 2005), (2) the horizontal or vertical dimensions of the topographic feature are comparable to the seismic wavelengths of interest (e.g., the shear wave velocity of the feature divided by the frequencies that impact structural response), and (3) the location of interest is within a horizontal distance approximately equal to one wavelength from the slope crest.